 Beginners can participate by running on the ‘yellow’ course with a more experienced runner (ideally a family member or leader) while following safety precautions.

-We’ll be offering three courses: Yellow (shortest and easiest), Brown (short but more advanced), and Green or Red (longest and most advanced).
+We’ll be offering three courses: Yellow (shortest and easiest), Brown (short but more advanced), and Red (longest and most advanced).

 Scoring: Honor system!
 Feel free to post your finishing time and perhaps a screenshot of your marked-up map in our Facebook Group after the event is over!